 Yonder, by Jesse Jones

 Jesse Jones, now a professor at Oberlin College, taught composition at the University of South Carolina only briefly, from 2014-2016.
 Nevertheless, his extraordinary musicianship (in addition to composing, he is an accomplished mandolinist and excellent pianist) and kind, humble attitude made a big impression.
 And his music.
-Its “melodic earthiness” has been compared to Britten, one of my favorite composers, and while one might hear echos of other, from Stravinsky to John Adams, Jesse’s eclectic, engaging style, permeated by striking culminating moments of epiphany, is very much his own.
+Its “melodic earthiness” has been compared to Britten, one of my favorite composers, and while one might hear echos of others, from Stravinsky to John Adams, Jesse’s eclectic, engaging style, permeated by striking culminating moments of epiphany, is very much his own.

 I wanted a substantial chamber piece — something for bassoon and strings — to round out the album, and Jesse seemed the ideal person for it.
 In fact, he talked me into making the work bigger still, adding piano to the mix!
 Jesse’s program notes describe Yonder’s main themes and narrative arc: